tstuttard/TaskRestApi/README.md

 I have chosen a query parameter so that swagger ui is easy to use.
 You can't edit request headers easily without editing the request headers manually via the web console or browser extension.
 I don't want to spend time configuring authentication properly using one of many authentication mechanisms.

+TODO: add assumption about number of sub tasks
+TODO: add trade off about returning None from TaskManager instead of raising an Exception or returning Errors
+TODO: tradeoff for not implementing partial update (PATCH), and how all sub tasks will need to be passed in request body with PUT.
+TODO: add external documentation links to tradeoffs and assumptions
+TODO: test code duplication
+TODO: add note about how fast the in memory tests are

 ## Retrospective